bsdeducation/version-bump-prompt/readme.md

-  --all                 Commit/tag/push ALL pending files, not just the ones changed by bump --grep <filespec...>  Files and/or globs to do a text-replace of the old version number with the new one --lock                Update the package-lock.json file as well
+  --all                 Commit/tag/push ALL pending files, not just the ones changed by bump --grep <filespec...>  Files and/or globs to do a text-replace of the old version number with the new one --lock                Update the package-lock.json file as well --attribute <name>    The version attribute name to target (default is "version")

 Examples: